israelit-balakshii/jobmate/README.md

-# recturemate
+# rectureMate
-This is my first public repository with pet project as full stack web developer.
-Recruting system.
+This is a platform for recruter who wants to share contact with collegues to get and bonus.